 Check out our article below for further details about Ramadan 2022 in Algeria:

 As the blessings of Ramadan reverberates throughout the Kingdom, the people of Bahrain rejoice in a serene Ramadan atmosphere characterized by feelings of kinship, charity and spirituality.
 Such kinship and benevolence are particularly observable in masjids all over Bahrain, where free Iftar (breaking of the fast) meals for Muslims and non-Muslims alike are being offered.
 Prior to the pandemic, it’s estimated these free Iftar meals had been provided for some 12,000 people throughout Ramadan each and every year courtesy of benefactors who wished to remain nameless.

-Come Ramadan (or Ramzan, depending on where you’re from), the culinary traditions of the country practically mandate those engaged in fasting to take to the streets and enjoy the open-air buffet.
+Ramzan 2022 promises to be a lively month in Bangladesh.
+The culinary traditions of the country practically mandate those engaged in fasting take to the streets and enjoy the open-air buffet.
 Nearing sunset, people are inexplicably drawn to the allure of these traditional iftar markets of Dhaka and other cities as they serve various shahi or dishes deemed perfect for breaking one’s fast.